alessandropadrinofficial/Artificial_Intelligence/Reinforcement_learning/Collaboration_and_competition/Readme.md

 conda create --name name_of_env python=3.6
 activate name_of_env

-Clone this repository (if you haven't already!) - you can use git clone - , and navigate to the python/ folder.
+Clone this repository (if you haven't already!) - you can use git clone - , and navigate to the python/ folder inside the Collaboration_and_competition folder.
-Then, install several dependencies.
+Then, install the dependencies.

 *cd python*
 *pip install .*